A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Abstract

 \section{Abstract}

-It is well-known that three-dimensional steady-state Arnold-Beltrami-Childress (ABC) flow often has a chaotic Lagrangian structure besides satisfies the Navier-Stokes (NS) equations.
-Although trajectories of a chaotic system have the sensitive dependence on initial conditions, i.e. the famous ``butterfly-effect'', their statistical properties are normally not sensitive to small disturbances.
-Such kind of chaos (such as those governed by Lorenz equation) is called normal-chaos.
-However, a kind of new concept, i.e. ultra-chaos, has been reported recently, whose statistics are sensitive to tiny disturbances.
-Here, we illustrate that ultra-chaos widely exists in trajectories of fluid-particles (in Lagrangian viewpoint) in the unstable ABC flow, which represents a higher disorder than the normal-chaos.
-Besides, using the ABC flow with small disturbance as initial condition, it is found that trajectories of nearly all fluid-particles become ultra-chaotic after the transition from laminar to turbulence occurs.
-Our results highly suggest that ultra-chaos should have a close relationship with turbulence.
+Three-dimensional steady-state Arnold-Beltrami-Childress (ABC) flow has a chaotic Lagrangian structure, and also satisfies the Navier-Stokes (NS) equations with an external force per unit mass.
+It is well-known that, although trajectories of a chaotic system have sensitive dependence on initial conditions, i.e. the famous ``butterfly-effect'', their statistical properties are often insensitive to small disturbances.
+This kind of chaos (such as governed by the Lorenz equations) is called normal-chaos.
+However, a new concept, i.e. ultra-chaos, has been reported recently, whose statistics are unstable to tiny disturbances.
+Thus, ultra-chaos represents higher disorder than normal chaos.
+In this paper, we illustrate that ultra-chaos widely exists in Lagrangian trajectories of fluid particles in steady-state ABC flow.
+Moreover, solving the NS equation when $Re=50$ with the ABC flow plus a very small disturbance as the initial condition, it is found that trajectories of nearly all fluid particles become ultra-chaotic when the transition from laminar to turbulence occurs.
+These numerical experiments and facts highly suggest that ultra-chaos should have a relationship with turbulence.
+This paper identifies differences between ultra-chaos and sensitivity of statistics to parameters.
+Possible relationships between ultra-chaos and the Poincar\'{e} section, ultra-chaos and ergodicity/non-ergodicity, etc., are discussed.
+The concept of ultra-chaos opens a new perspective of chaos, the Poincar\'{e} section, ergodicity/non-ergodicity, turbulence and their inter-relationships.